robynforrest/latex-knitr/README.md

 # latex-knitr

 latex-knitr is an example project to allow you to get started using R's knitr package with latex on MS Windows.
+Look at the PDF file example-doc.pdf in the doc directory.
+This is the expected output when you compile this latex/knitr code.
+It is really an extension to this Readme and has important information about compilation.

 _____________________________________________________________